 We shall be pleased to pass on your request to the airline or hotel, however we cannot guarantee that they will be met.
 If you have any special requests for your accommodation or flights, please ensure they are requested at the time of booking as procedures for flight requests vary from airline to airline and they require as much notice as possible.
 Airlines tend to require at least 5 days notice for any dietary requirements.

 Q: When will I receive my tickets?

-These can be expected 2 weeks prior to your date of travel and will include our Gambia Guide (packages) or Travel Advice leaflet (Flight Only) which we hope you will find useful.
+These can be expected 2 weeks prior to your date of travel.
+To help you prepare for your holiday, please refer to our digital Gambia guidebook for package holidays or to our digital travel advice booklet for flight only.
 For security reasons, tickets can only be posted to the billing address if payment was made by card.

 If you have started your journey in Banjul and amend your ticket in the UK, the ticket will be available to collect at the airport on the day of travel.
 Tickets for UK passengers who have booked close to the departure date will also be issued at the airport on the day of travel, so you will need to allow sufficient time for collection.
 Unless you are advised otherwise, please collect your tickets from the Ace Handling representative who will be near the check in desk indicated beside your flight number on the departure screens.
 For passengers travelling from Gatwick, the Ace Handling Desk is located in Zone G at the South Terminal.

 Q: How do I voice my feedback on my holiday?